 A triple monitor setup is generally more immersive than an ultrawide monitor for sim racing.
-But whether a triple monitor setup is better than using a single ultrawide really depends on your own preferences, but most people do prefer the triple monitor setup.
+But whether a triple monitor setup is better than using a single ultrawide monitor for sim racing really depends on your own preferences, but most people do prefer the triple monitor setup for sim racing.

 There are a lot of things to consider when deciding between a single ultrawide screen and a triple monitor setup for your sim racing rig.
 Below, we’ll go into everything you need to consider, and we’ll provide a few of our favorite options for both setups.

 Some Things To Consider When Comparing Triple Monitor vs Ultrawide